learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

 * If you haven't already, switch to the branch you created.
 To make sure you're where you need to be, type `git branch` in your terminal.
-It should return the name of your assigned student emphazised with an asterisk and master.
+It should return the name of your assigned student emphasized with an asterisk and master.
 The asterisk indicates which branch you're on.
 It should not be `master`.
   * For instance, typing `pwd` in the terminal would return: